 BCI (Background Criminal Investigation)

 All students who intend on applying to the Feinstein School of Education and Human Development (FSEHD) and all enrolled undergraduate and graduate teacher candidates are required to submit BCIs at various times prior to graduating.
 BCI reports are valid for one year.
-Candidates’ BCIs must valid for the time in which they will be in the field.
+Candidates’ BCIs must be valid for the time in which they will be in the field.

-Application and entry into the FSEHD
+Admissions into the FSEHD

-Prior to all Observation and Practicum Experiences
+Prior to all Practicum Experiences

 Prior to Student Teaching